Film and Plot Synopsis

 The narrator becomes addicted to support groups, and attends meetings across the city every day of the week.
-All goes well until Marla Singer, played by Helena Bonham Carter, shows up as an attendee at the testicular cancer support group.
+All goes well until Marla Singer (Helena Bonham Carter), shows up as an attendee at the testicular cancer support group.
 The narrator is bothered by the fact that Marla is doing the same thing he’s doing; pretending to be a victim at a variety of support groups to make herself feel better about her situation in life, and his insomnia returns.
 Instead of ridding himself of this false persona he has created, the narrator negotiates with Marla on which days they will attend certain meetings, so he doesn’t have to see her again.
 She agrees, and the two exchange phone numbers.

-On a flight home from a crash investigation, the narrator meets Tyler Durden, played by Brad Pitt, and the two become inseparable.
+On a flight home from a crash investigation, the narrator meets Tyler Durden (Brad Pitt), and the two become inseparable.
 They too exchange phone numbers, and the narrator returns home, but finds that somehow his apartment has beed destroyed by an explosion.
 The narrator has nowhere to go, so he calls Marla.
 She doesn’t answer, so he calls Tyler.
 They meet at a dive bar in a forgotten part of the city to have a few beers.
 Their conversation leads to Tyler rambling on about his thoughts on the dangers of consumerism.
 It’s as if Tyler’s reading the narrator’s mind; saying everything that the narrator has thought, but has never been bold enough to say out loud.

 Tyler invites the narrator to stay at his ramshackle abode, but before they can leave the bar, he asks the narrator to hit him.
 Reluctantly, he does, and the two get into a full on brawl with each other, but there is no anger in their punches.
 The pain makes the men feel more alive.
 The narrator never moves out of Tyler’s house, and on the nights when it’s possible, the two men fight each other in front of that same, old dive bar.
 Their fights eventually attracts crowds of men who want to fight too, and this leads to the formation of a “fight club” that meets in the basement of the bar.